PaulGallon/ansible-jenkins/README.md

 Installs and completely configures Jenkins using Ansible.

-This role is used when you want all your Jenkins configuration in version control so you can deploy Jenkins repeatably and reliably and you can treat your Jenkins as a [Cow instead of a Pet](https://blog.engineyard.com/2014/pets-vs-cattle).
+This role is used when you want all of your Jenkins configuration in version control so you can deploy Jenkins repeatably and reliably and you can treat your Jenkins as a [Cow instead of a Pet](https://blog.engineyard.com/2014/pets-vs-cattle).